Aditaro/TableToppers/README.md

 *For a complete list of frontend dependencies (including development dependencies) and their versions, please refer to the `package.json` file in the frontend directory.*

+---

 ## Getting Started

+Follow these instructions to set up and run the project locally.

 ### Prerequisites